jkanschik/learning-lean/differentialGeometry/manifolds.md

 **TODO** Do we really need `[CompleteSpace E]`?
 It states that Cauchy sequences converge.
 Can this be deduced from the other type classes?
+How long can we ignore this?

-When working with several manifolds at the time, it's best to call them `M`, `M'`, or `M''` or use subscripts `M₁`, `M₂`, etc. and use the same convention for the underlying objects like `I`, `I' and so on.
-Otherwise it's easy to loose track of the dependencies, causing weird errors.
+When working with several manifolds at the time, it's best to call them `M`, `M'`, or `M''` or use subscripts `M₁`, `M₂`, etc. and use the same convention for the underlying objects like `I`, `I'` and so on.
+Otherwise it's easy to loose track of the dependencies, causing errors.

 ## The tangent space of manifolds